 Joan was left to her fate by an ungrateful and apathetic King Charles VII.
 The English, also Catholic at this time, were as the Catholic Encyclopedia expresses so well, " feared their prisoner with a superstitious terror, partly because they were ashamed of the dread which she inspired, were determined at all costs to take her life.
 They could not put her to death for having beaten them, but they could get her sentenced as a witch and a heretic."
 And this too came to pass.
 Denied legal counsel and held in the secular prison - the Castle of Rouen where she was molested when dressed in women's clothing, Joan confounded her interrogators - theologians from the University of Paris.
 She was convicted of being a heretic for dressing as a man and for her "voices".
 Joan did recant once but her voices returned to chastise her, that this was displeasing to God and encouraging her to remain faithful.
 This was all Pierre Cauchon, Bishop of Beauvais needed.
 Joan was burned at the stake on May 30, 1431, her ashes dumped into the Seine River.

 Joan had prophesied during her trial that within seven years the English would lose a bigger prize than Orleans.
 In 1437, Henry VI was defeated at Paris.
-The French eventually reclaimed their country from the English who had to deal with the civil War of the Roses.
+The French eventually reclaimed their country from the English who had to deal with civil war which came to be known as the War of the Roses.

 Overall, Elliott's Voices is a good starting point for those interested in this popular French saint and her unconventional life.
 The beautiful cover is also sure to attract teen readers.